Exercise-Based Recovery

 THE ENVIRONMENT

-The modern environment is engineered for stimulation, not stability.
+The modern environment is engineered for constant stimulation, not stability.

 The nervous system adapts to intensity.